Struct rustc_span::source_map::SourceMap [−][src]

 F: Fn(&str, usize, usize) -> Result<T, SpanSnippetError>,

-Extracts the source surrounding the given Span
+Extracts the source surrounding the given Span using the extract_source function.
+The

 extract function takes three arguments: a string slice containing the source, an index in